FoxyOfJungle/RollbackStateMachines/README.md

 * Get current state name;

 *(This system does not have transitions, you need to do it within the states themselves).*
+This system has a very simple logic for general cases.

 ## Usage ##